-F. WORKFORCE TRAINING
+F. Workforce Training

-AEC believes that an important line of defense against the ignition of fires is a well-trained and alert workforce.
+AEC believes that an important line of defense against the ignition of fires is a welltrained and alert workforce.
 Internally, AEC has created a culture of fire prevention.
-To that end, AEC is developing an extensive set of work rules and complementary training programs designed to minimize the likelihood that AEC's facilities or field work be the source of ignition for a fire.
-Management has taken a proactive role in ensuring that all employees are aware of fire threat weather conditions and requires that all employees immediately report and document any suspicious activities witnessed in the field, immediately report and document knowledge of any fires within AEC's service territory and are required to document all known information related to any fire within the AEC service territory regardless of the cause.
-Additionally, management is developing a AEC's training program for employees that will incorporates regulatory changes, weather updates, situational awareness, and partnerships with cooperating agencies.
-In 2022, AEC will offer a paid internship program for college students enrolled in a forestry management program, with the potential to lead to regular full-time work once participants have completed their degree program.
+To that end, AEC is developing an extensive set of work rules and complementary training programs designed to minimize the likelihood that AEC's facilities or fieldwork be the source of ignition for a fire.

+Management has taken a proactive role in ensuring that all employees are aware of fire-threat weather conditions and requires that all employees immediately report and document any suspicious activities witnessed in the field; immediately report and document the knowledge of any fires within AEC's service territory; and document all known information related to any fire within the AEC service territory regardless of the cause.
+AEC's training program for employees incorporates regulatory changes, weather updates, situational awareness, and partnerships with cooperating agencies.
+In 2022, AEC offered a paid internship program for college students enrolled in a forestry management program, with the potential to lead to regular full-time work once participants have completed their degree program.

-G. RECLOSER POLICY
+G. Recloser Policy

-As part of its commitment to providing safe and reliable utility services to our membership, AEC continues to replace older oil circuit reclosers (OCR's) with single-phase solid dielectric vacuum reclosers focusing heavily on fire threat the District 2 and District 3.
-This equipment will allow AEC quicker reaction times during reclosing operations and be able to sectionalize various elements of our distribution system to better manage system operations and reliability.
-These reclosers and other Supervisory Control and Data Acquisition ("SCADA") controlled reclosers are managed remotely by AEC's Distribution System Operators.
-In addition, AEC will implement more sensitive relay settings to all SCADA reclosers in fire threat the District 3.
+As part of its commitment to providing safe and reliable utility services to AEC's membership, AEC continues to replace older oil circuit reclosers (OCRs) with single-phase solid dielectric vacuum reclosers, focusing heavily on fire threat District 2 and District 3.
+This equipment will allow AEC quicker reaction times during reclosing operations and be able to sectionalize various elements of AEC's distribution system to better manage system operations and reliability.
+These reclosers and other Supervisory Control and Data Acquisition (SCADA) controlled reclosers are managed remotely by AEC's Distribution System Operators.
+In addition, AEC will implement more sensitive relay settings to all SCADA reclosers in fire threat District 3.
 These sensitive relay settings will provide very fast clearing of faults on distribution circuits and are capable of being remotely operated via SCADA, allowing for real-time adjustments triggered by adverse weather conditions.

-H. DE-ENERGIZATION
+H. Deenergization

-AEC has the authority to preemptively shut off power due to fire-threat conditions, however, this option will only be used in extraordinary circumstances as a last resort to mitigate the potential of AEC facilities becoming the source of ignition of a wildfire event.
+AEC has the authority to preemptively shut off power due to fire-threat conditions; however, this option will only be used in extraordinary circumstances as a last resort to mitigate the potential of AEC facilities becoming the ignition source of a wildfire event.
 AEC will make a case-by-case decision to shut off power based on the following considerations:

-Red Flag Warnings issued by the National Weather Service for fire weather zones that contain AEC circuits;

-- AEC staff assessments of local conditions, including wind speed (sustained and gust), humidity and temperature, fuel moisture, fuel loading and data from weather stations; - Real-time information from staff located in areas identified as at risk of being subject to extreme weather conditions; - Input from local fire experts and vegetation experts; - Input from local and state fire authorities regarding the potential consequences of wildfires in select locations; - Alternative ways to reroute power to affected areas; - Awareness of mandatory or voluntary evacuation orders in place; - Expected impact of de-energizing circuits on essential services; - Other operational considerations to minimize potential wildfire ignitions, including the blocking of reclosers on the identified circuit(s); - On-going fire activity throughout AEC territory and California; - Ability to notify customers; - Notifications to local governments and public officials; and - Potential impacts to communities and customers
+- Red Flag Warnings issued by the National Weather Service for fire weather zones that contain AEC circuits - AEC staff assessments of local conditions, including wind speed (sustained and gust), humidity and temperature, fuel moisture, fuel loading, and data from weather stations - Real-time information from staff located in areas identified as at risk of being subject to extreme weather conditions - Input from local fire experts and vegetation experts - Input from local and state fire authorities regarding the potential consequences of wildfires in select locations - Alternative ways to reroute power to affected areas - Awareness of mandatory or voluntary evacuation orders in place - Expected impact of deenergizing circuits on essential services - Other operational considerations to minimize potential wildfire ignitions, including the blocking of reclosers on the identified circuit(s)

+- On-going fire activity throughout AEC territory and California - Ability to notify customers - Notifications to local governments and public officials - Potential impacts to communities and customers